 Removing sticker residue from stone and concrete surfaces can be a challenge.
 Any of the cleaners listed below could work to remove the residue, but if you find that one isn’t working, try another until you find one that does.
 Here are the general steps to release this “sticky situation.”

 You Will Need:

 - To remove the sticker residue, you will first need to select a cleaner from the list above.
 Check the care instructions and guidelines for the particular type of stone for any limitations or cleaners to avoid.

 - Moisten a soft cloth with the chosen cleaner.

 - Working in small sections, rub the area using a circular motion until the residue begins to release.

-- If using oil based cleaners, such as WD-40, wash the area with soap and water.
+- If using an oil-based cleaner, such as WD-40, wash the area with soap and water.

 - Rinse thoroughly with clean water and allow to air dry completely.

 - Looking to remove the adhesive without chemicals?
 Try cornmeal.
 Moisten a cloth and dip it in some cornmeal.
 Rub it in circular motions of the area until the adhesive is removed.